-1.2 Performance Expectations: The program will establish observable program goals, objectives and outcomes, including expectations for student learning, consistent with its mission.
+1.2 Performance Expectations: The program will establish observable program goals, objectives and outcomes, consistent with its mission and of which student learning is one, but not the only component.

 In section 1.2.1, please identify the primary mission-based program goals.
 The program should explicitly declare, operationally define, and justify program performance expectations stated in, or implied by, its mission statement and its mission-defined goals and objectives.
 Describe how these program goals and objectives align with the mission and public service values identified in Standard 1.
 A logic model or similar device should be provided to illustrate how what is being measured contributes to an evaluation of specific programmatic outcomes and how achievement of these outcomes delivers on the promises made in the mission statement.
 A logic model is a visual tool that allows for a program to describe its theories of change, or the ways in which a strategic set of activities and inputs lead to outputs and achievements of the primary mission-based program goals.
 The program should upload its logic model or similar devices page.